Configuring the IDE

 }

-Along with the code completion, a documentation is displayed provided for individual options.
+Along with the code completion, documentation is provided for individual options.

 iOS Build configuration